Huiyicc/armadillo-code/README.md

 On macOS, the Accelerate framework can be used for BLAS and LAPACK functions.

 If sparse matrices are not needed, ARPACK and SuperLU are not required.
-Caveat: only SuperLU versions 5.2.x and 5.3.x can be used; SuperLU must be available as a shared library.

 Armadillo requires a C++ compiler that supports at least the C++11 standard.